mrartanis/PlexMusicPlayer/README.md

 ## License

-MIT License - feel free to use this project as you wish.
+feel free to use this project as you wish.